csc-training/Kielipankki/tutorials/fetch_data_into_puhti.md

 We will need either a URL on the Internet to fetch data from, or file on your local computer.
 The rest of the exercises require the Internet data, so we'll come up with a URL here, but you can also try uploading a small file of your own if you want to try that too.

 Downloadable data with a "PUB" license is available from Kielipankki as a public download.
 If you navigate [Kielipankki's corpus selection](https://www.kielipankki.fi/corpora/), settle on a dataset, and find its location in the download service, you'll be able to get a URL pointing to a file.
+We will need a file in the [VRT format](https://www.kielipankki.fi/development/korp/corpus-input-format/), which is the format almost all Kielipankki's text resources are distributed as.
 Right-click on the file name and choose "Copy link".

 {% include videoEmbed.html filename="download_service_link.webm" %}